remla24-team10/operation/README.md

 ## 📄 Report

-A readable pdf version of the report can be found [here](https://github.com/remla24-team10/operation/blob/main/report/report_group10.pdf)
+A readable PDF version of the report can be found [here](https://github.com/remla24-team10/operation/blob/main/report/report_group10.pdf)

 ## 🛠️ Installation